Sunnet314159/CFG-Jittor/README.md

 ```

 ## 2. Downloading the projection and move the necessity to .\dataset
-You must download the mnist_train.npz from Baidu CLoud.
+You must download the mnist_train.npz from Baidu Cloud firstly.
 ```bash
 https://pan.baidu.com/s/1lOkndZSrtHjg1NXNELkiPw?pwd=8b4e
 ```